-In this section, our aim is to take a sufficiently nice good λ -frame (for types of length 1) and show that it can be extended to types of length $\leq \lambda$.
-To do this, we will give conditions under which a good λ -frame is weakly successful, a key technical property of [She09, Chapter II], see Definition 11.4.
+Our next aim is to take a sufficiently nice good λ -frame (for types of length 1) and show that it can be extended to types of length $\leq \lambda$.
+To do this, we will give conditions under which a good λ -frame is weakly successful (a key technical property of [She09, Chapter II], see Definition 11.4), and even ω -successful (Definition 11.20).